 What is the Enphase IQ8?

-The IQ8 series of microinverters offer all of the dependable features as the previous IQ7 generation with the newest capability of limited backup power without a battery bank.
+The IQ8 series of microinverters offer all of the dependable features of the previous IQ7 generation, with the newest capability of limited backup power without a battery bank.
 This exciting new function is called sunlight backup.

 In the event of an outage, electrical safety requirements specify that a solar system is completely isolated from the grid.
 With most inverters, that means without batteries the energy produced by your solar system during the outage is useless.
 However, with the new sunlight backup technology, solar owners can now take advantage of the power produced by their panels during an outage, even without batteries.

-The IQ8’s sunlight backup offers conditional backup power, without batteries, in the event of a grid outage.
-The IQ8 immediately flips to the sunlight backup power when an outage is detected, allowing essential electrical loads to continue without pause.
+The IQ8’s sunlight backup offers conditional backup power without batteries in the event of a grid outage.
+When an outage is detected, the IQ8 immediately switches to sunlight backup power, allowing essential electrical loads to continue without pause.
 It essentially creates its own mini-grid, allowing it to function with or without connection to the utility grid.

 For the Sunlight Backup to work, the solar panels will need to have sunlight, meaning this feature will not work at night or in low light.
 It also will not provide enough power for all electrical loads.
 A load control device will need to be used to select the critical loads you want to be backed up.